What Emails Reveal About Your Performance At Work

 Praful’s team also discovered that these high performers react more quickly.
 They are better at time management so they are more responsive, which in turn gives them greater influence and organizational impact.
 And as you may expect, others respond more quickly to their messages, again indicating impact and reputation.

-One of the other implications of this research is that high performers send emails with shorter subject lines.
+One of the other implications of this research is that high performers send emails with subject lines which use simpler words.

 Not only does this clarify your position, directive, or recommendation – it simply saves people time.

 The second study Genpact completed was identifying signals that predict a regrettable loss.
 Praful studied attrition using the ONA tools and found that they could predict loss six months in advance!